Fellowships & Grants Archive

 2014 – At the 58th session of the Commission of Status of Women, I was included in the delegation of International Federation of University Women for the session.

-All of my hard efforts were made possible because I had been awarded with the IFUW Fellowship!
+All of my hard efforts were made possible because I had been awarded with the GWI Fellowship!